 This is the first part of a two part series documenting how I built an Internet of Things model house powered by PubNub.
 Read Part Two here.

 Back in September, our founder Stephen and I were talking about ways to make it easier to demonstrate how PubNub could power the Internet of Things.
-Conference attendees often ask if we are a “hub,” a bluetooth device, etc. In reality, we’re a data stream network; a service similar to a CDN that provides a simple and reliable way for IOT devices to talk to each other.
+Conference attendees often ask if we are a “hub,” a bluetooth device, etc. In reality, we're a real-time network; a service similar to a CDN that provides a simple and reliable way for IOT devices to talk to each other.

 Inside the Arduino Internet of Things Model Home from PubNub on Vimeo.